Buying a beautiful new Apple Watch strap is the perfect way to pimp your smartwatch, and fortunately, there's thousands out there to choose from.

 Southern Straps NATO military green

 Of all the straps we've tried, the military green NATO from Southern Straps is one that's been getting a lot of attention.
-The gold lugs play nicely against our space grey Apple Watch, although you can opt for a different colour if needed.
+The gold lugs play nicely against our space grey Apple Watch, although you can opt for a different color if needed.

-Pushing the price bracket up to max is the Da Luca Aereon, with its Swiss ammo leather material and sturdy silver buckle.
+Pushing the price bracket up to max is the Da Luca Aeronne, with its Swiss ammo leather material and sturdy silver buckle.
 At 20mm it doesn't dominate the wrist, and trumps its competitors in the leather aroma department.

 Coach Leather Strap